 Moreover, there are now excellent arguments that the hydrologic runoff is strongly and significantly correlated across most if not all seasons and years to well mapped ocean indexes.
 The next image replicates related items that I and others have explored for approximately the past decade or so.
 In this chart the actual (versus “peak rank” of the previous image) Animas flows are simply compared to the Pacific Decadal Oscillation (PDO) over an available continuous Animas record span dating back to the first half of the 20th century.

 The Animas and its neighbor basins cannot be highly correlated to both the PDO and to an early spring.
-As a result, I have explored the early spring notion in somewhat more detail thanks to a paper I was pointed to by a colleague.
-Accordingly in the next attachment I have overlayed the Animas and PDO time series across one of that author’s plots of a time series of snow water equivalents (SWE) values from multiple SNOTEL sites across a similar study area to mine:
+I have explored this further in the next attachment, where I have overlayed the Animas and PDO time series across one of that author’s plots of a time series of snow water equivalents (SWE) values from multiple SNOTEL sites across a similar study area to mine:

 It would not be a surprise to many hydrologists that the relative peaks and dips are fairly synchronous.
 This is excellent independent confirmation I feel of the SNOTEL values but is only an informal part of an informal exercise.